Dealing with Debt: A Consumer's Guide

 The Superintendent of Bankruptcy is a federally appointed official by the Governor in Council who oversees the administration of estates under the Bankruptcy and Insolvency Act in Canada.

-A trustee in bankruptcy is a person licensed by the Superintendent of Bankruptcy to administer proposals and bankruptcies.
-The trustee represents your creditors and is an officer of the court.
-However, the trustee can give you information and advice about both the proposal and bankruptcy processes and make sure that your rights, as well as those of the creditors, are respected.top of page
+An LIT in bankruptcy is a person licensed by the Superintendent of Bankruptcy to administer proposals and bankruptcies.
+The LIT represents your creditors and is an officer of the court.
+However, the LIT can give you information and advice about both the proposal and bankruptcy processes and make sure that your rights, as well as those of the creditors, are respected.

 Where to go For Help

-If you want more information on making a consumer proposal to your creditors, contact an administrator of consumer proposals — usually a trustee in bankruptcy.
-If you wish more information on declaring bankruptcy, you should contact a trustee in bankruptcy.
-The names of trustees and administrators of consumer proposals in your area are usually listed in the Yellow Pages under "Bankruptcy" or "Trustee in Bankruptcy," or provincial government services.
-If you cannot secure the services of a trustee, contact the nearest Office of the Superintendent of Bankruptcy at Industry Canada.
+If you want more information on making a consumer proposal to your creditors, contact an administrator of consumer proposals — usually an LIT.
+If you wish more information on declaring bankruptcy, you should contact an LIT.
+If you cannot secure the services of an LIT, contact the nearest Office of the Superintendent of Bankruptcy at Industry Canada.

 Assessment and Counselling